loginom/admin-guide-l10n/data-en/server/setup.md

 * Incoming to the TCP port `8080|8443` (websocket) for the client hosts (browsers)
    * using websocket proxy — only for the web server host.
 * Incoming to the  TCP port `4580` for hosts with **Loginom Intergator** or **BatchLauncher**.
-* Using the network Guardant keys — to TCP/UDP ports `3186` and `3187` server host of the network keys.
+* Using the network Guardant dongles — to TCP/UDP ports `3186` and `3187` server host of the network dongles.

 The host with the web server must allow for connections: